 You can install the Solr service through the Cloudera Manager installation wizard, using either parcels or packages.
-See Installing Cloudera Search.
+See Cloudera Installation Guide.

 You can elect to have the service created and started as part of the Installation wizard.
 If you elect not to create the service using the Installation wizard, you can use the Add Service wizard to perform the installation.
 The wizard will automatically configure and start the dependent services and the Solr service.
 See Adding a Service for instructions.

 For further information on the Solr service, see Cloudera Search Guide.